deathbeds/poser/readme.md

 and [`toolz.compose`](https://toolz.readthedocs.ioen/latest/api.html#toolz.functoolz.compose) to create reusable, higher-order functions.
 These patterns allow the programmer to express complex concepts with less typing/text over a longer time time.
-Repetitive patterns should occupy less screen space; `articles;` helps compose functions with less text.
+Repetitive patterns should occupy less screen space; `composites;` helps compose functions with less text.

 A successful implementation should compose __un-typed__, __lazy__, and __serializable__ Python functions that allow recursion.